athaigueperse/ada-template-website/README.md

 For a more fine-grained analysis, we decided to look at the seasonal variations of several subsets of beer styles.
 First, we considered the 10 beer styles with the highest average predicted rating by the model.

-The line plot for the top-rated beer styles shows subtle fluctuations across seasons.
-Predicted ratings for styles like American Double/Imperial Stout, Gueuze, Quadruple (Quad) remain consistently high with minimal variation.
+In the line plot below, there is no noticeable variation across seasons for the top-rated beer styles: the lines appear flat.
+These beer styles, eg American Double, Quadrupel, Gueuze etc. are consistently rated highly regardless of the season.
+The ratings of these beers seem to be not affected by the seasons.

-For instance, the predicted ratings for American Double/Imperial Stout are 4.85 in the spring, 4.84 in summer and 4.85 in winter.
-We concluded from these results that for the highest-rated beer styles, ratings are consistent regardless of the season.
+We conclude from these results that for the highest-rated beer styles, ratings are consistent regardless of the season.

 ![Seasonal bias plots](plots/seasonal3.png)

 ##### *Bottom 10 Beer Styles by average predicted rating*

-The line plot for the lowest-rated beers (e.g., Light Lager, Pale Lager, and Malt Liquor) based on predicted ratings similarly shows minimal seasonal impact.

-For instance, the predicted ratings for Light Lager are 3.29 in the spring, 3.28 in summer and 3.29 in winter.
-Just like for the top-rated beer styles, the season appeared to have a negligible influence on the ratings of poorly-rated beer styles.
+These poorly rated beer styles consistently receive low ratings accross seasons.
+In the plot below, here is not a visible difference of ratings between the seasons for these beer styles.
+We again observe that seasons does not seem to be an important factor in determining beer ratings.

 ![Seasonal bias plots](plots/seasonal4.png)

 #### **Distribution of Seasonal Variation**

 In order to have an idea of the distribution of the seasonal variations of predicted ratings across beer styles, we calculated the maximum-minimum difference for predicted ratings across seasons for the different beer styles and showed the distribution of the results using a histogram.

-We observed that most beer styles have a rating range of 0.004-0.005 which indicates very little variation across seasons.
+In the histogram below, we observe that all of the beer styles are have an extremely small max- min rating range.
+This shows that the effect of season on ratings is not significant.
+Predicted ratings do not vary significantly from a practical standpoints across seasons for most beer styles.

 ![Seasonal bias plots](plots/seasonal6.png)

 #### **Conclusion on Seasonal Biases**
 In conclusion, we found that seasonal variations did not appear to have a practically significant impact on beer ratings.
-Other factors such as user and brewery average ratings seemed to play a much larger role in determining the beer ratings.
+Other factors such as beer attributes and user and brewery average ratings seemed to play a much larger role in determining the beer ratings.

 ### Experience bias